 The tender processes are less in numbers due to the fact that better planning is been put in place to streamline the processes.
-The annual tenders are done for three year periods.
+The annual tenders are done for three year periods on material.

-4.7 Challenges faced during the 2021/2022 book year:
+4.7 Challenges faced during the 2023/2024 first quarter of the book year: